-Students desiring to enroll in a new program after dismissal from their most recent program or students selecting to reenroll into a program from which they have been previously dismissed must contact a

-Reentry Advisor (online) or Reentry Coordinator (ground) to determine the student's eligibility and requirements to reenter.
+Students interested in enrolling in a new program after dismissal from their most recent program or students selecting to reenroll into a program from which they have been previously dismissed must contact a Reentry Advisor (online) or Reentry Coordinator (ground) to determine the student's eligibility and requirements to reenter.
 Requirements to reenter may require a SAP or reentry appeal.